Emerald grass lizard, Takydromus smaragdinus, care sheet

 Another essential aspect of the enclosure is a good quality UVB light.
 This will come in the form of a strip bulb such as Arcadia's T5 6% (the strength will depend on the height of the enclosure).
 This bulb will enable your animal to metabolise key nutrients and use them effectively in the body.
 Not having this UV can make them extremely ill and even prove fatal.
 You will use UVB in a 12-hour cycle, going off as the temperature drops.
 It is also important to note that all UV has a lifespan between 6 - 12 months (this will depend on the bulb and brand).
 After the lifespan of the bulb is up, the UV will no longer be being emitted, even if the tube is still glowing.

-Your Emerald Grass Skinks are insectivores and so will feed on a variety of small-sized crickets, locust, calci-worms and mini mealworms.
-Variety is key in providing your skinks with good nutrition as all prey items differ in nutritional value.
-You will also need to dust the live food with additional calcium, multi-vitamins and D3 in the relevant feeding rota to ensure your skinks gets everything they need.
-It is always recommended that live food be ‘gut-loaded’ before being fed to the animal to make them an even better quality meal.
+Your Emerald Grass Lizards are insectivores and so will feed on a variety of small-sized crickets, locust, calci-worms and mini mealworms.
+Variety is key in providing your lizards with good nutrition as all prey items differ in nutritional value.
+You will also need to dust the live food with additional calcium, multi-vitamins and D3 in the relevant feeding rota to ensure your lizards gets everything they need.
+It is always recommended that live food be 'gut-loaded' before being fed to the animal to make them an even better quality meal.

 - Adult Expected Size - 6 inches excluding tail (snout to vent)

 - Habitat - Rain forests of Japan.
 Arboreal living.

 - Required Enclosure Size - minimum of 90 x 45 x 60cm (group of 3-4 adults)

 - UV Lighting - 3 - 4 UVI (6% T5 - dependent on the height of the enclosure)

 - Expected Lifespan - 6 - 10 Years

 - Feeding - Insectivores - Mainly live food such as small crickets, locust and worms